Trusted WordPress tutorials, when you need them most.

 Their membership program is managed through AccessAlly.
 It provides access to course materials, career resources, student certifications, and legal information for herbal businesses.

-It also has several video courses.
+This membership website also has several video courses.
 Plus, the Student Herbal Business Directory highlights the experiences of current and former students.

 We noticed that the site is very media-rich, with a photo slider as the hero image, video uploads, and an embedded Instagram feed.
-But, it still loads quickly.
+But it still loads quickly.
 This shows that it’s been optimized for speed and performance.

 What We Liked About Chestnut School of Herbal Medicine:

-- Video courses available to supplement learning
+• Video courses are available to supplement learning

-- Comprehensive resources in herbalism and sustainable practices
+• Comprehensive resources in herbalism and sustainable practices

-- Fast site performance despite being media-rich
+• Fast site performance despite being media-rich

 What to Learn From Chestnut School of Herbal Medicine: